[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 • It’s fine to be parallel polyamorous.

-• You never have to interact with your metamour in a way that violates your boundaries or consent, and your partner should never pressure you to.
+• You never have to interact with your metamour in a way that violates your boundaries or consent.
+Your partner (and metamour) should never pressure you to.

 • Mutual respect, even in the face of indifference or dislike, will go a long way.